konvajs/site/source/docs/tweens/Common_Easings.md

-#HTML5 Canvas Simple Easings with Konva
+title: Simple Easings Tutorial
+---

 To create a non linear easing tween with Konva, we can set the `easing` property to an easing function.
 Other than `Konva.Easings.Linear`,